openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 About Modules
 ==================================

-It's important to understand what "modules" are in the context of our system, as the terminology can be confusing.
-For the conventions of this table and many parts of our code, a "module" is a content piece that appears in the courseware.
+It is important to understand what "modules" are in the context of the edX system, as the terminology can be confusing.
+For the conventions of this table and many parts of the edX code, a module is a piece of course content that appears in the courseware.
 This can be nearly anything that appears when users are in the courseware tab: a video, a piece of HTML, a problem, etc. Modules can also be collections of other modules, such as sequences, verticals (modules stacked together on the same page), weeks, chapters, etc. In fact, the course itself is a top level module that contains all the other contents of the course as children.
 You can imagine the entire course as a tree with modules at every node.

 Modules can store state, but whether and how they do so varies based on the implementation for that particular kind of module.
 When a user loads a page,